 How to Use IB History Past Papers

 Each full IB History practice exam will take you 2.5 hours for SL or 5 hours for HL, so you need to get the most out of each test.
-Some pointers for your practice:
+Below are some pointers for your practice.

 You must get used to the timing pressures of this exam.
-The time allowed per paper (for both routes) is:
+The time allowed per paper is:

 IB History SL

 IB History HL